hashirupramuditha/Semester-3-Laboratory-Project/README.md

 ![Hotplate Temperature Controller](https://github.com/hashirupramuditha/Semester-3-Laboratory-Project/assets/109572216/8e663355-20ce-49c4-92a1-cc6e5670fb20)

+The maximum controlling temeperature of this system is about 200<sup>o</sup>C and the cpmplete design is implemented using analog circuit systems.
+Based on theoretical calculations, analog circuit components were selected and the system wadss simulated under those component values by using Multisim software tool.

-This repository is included the docmentation files, schematic files, PCB designing and enclosure designing files of the complete project.
+This repository is included the simulation files, schematic, layout and 3D files, PCB designing and enclosure designing files of the complete project.